About Us

 Locations:

-Abbotsford, Lindfield, POWH facial nerve clinic, occasionally SCENT Frenchs Forest
+Abbotsford, Lindfield, POWH facial nerve clinic, Frenchs Forest (only for TMJ multidisciplinary clinic)

 When Ellie isn't at work she enjoys spending time with her husband, girls Indie and baby Vaila and golden retriever Luna.
 Ellie also enjoys sports of all kinds and has competed for Australia in Tae kwon do until 2016 and holds a 4th Dan Black Belt.